linuxandroidclub/linuxAndroidClubApp/README.md

 	<li>Navigate to the <strong>Directory</strong> where you <strong>saved</strong> your project</li>
 	<li>Change the <strong>setting</strong> so you can see the <strong>hidden files</strong> in the directory</li>
 	<li>Edit the <em>.project</em> file to include the lines below:</li>
-	(Do not delete or add anything eles in the file.
+	(Do not delete or add anything else in the file.
 Just change the tags shown below)
 	<pre>
 		&lt;buildSpec&gt;
 			&lt;buildCommand&gt;